Century-old golf course wins battle to preserve its turf | Law-Order

 Chaliha pointed out private operators can be roped in to develop resorts.

-Golf courses that have the infrastructure for other sports can also be designated as a hub for a specific sport – Squash Courts, Indoor Badminton Stadium, Table Tennis Stadium, Boxing Gyms, and according to its designation, required modern infrastructure catering to that sport can be added.
+Golf courses which have infrastructure for other sports can also be designated as a hub for a specific sport – Squash Courts, Indoor Badminton Stadium, Table Tennis Stadium, Boxing Gyms, and according to its designation, required modern infrastructure catering to that sport can be added.

-Government support, however, is critical to the success of this heritage infrastructure and these include land use permission and a well-funded sports policy with a focus on encouraging participation at the local level, Chaliha said.
+Government support, however, is critical to the success of these heritage infrastructure and these include land use permission and a well-funded sports policy with focus on encouraging participation at the local level, Chaliha said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)